On this page:

 How will this change happen?

-Once legislation passes, the new repayment system will come into effect from 1 July 2025.
+Once legislation comes into effect, the new repayment system will apply from the 2025-2026 financial year.

 You do not need to do anything.